RosettaCommons/documentation/application_documentation/app-fragment-picker.md

 Quota score - pool identification
 ---------------------------------

-As it has been mentioned in [u'Quota score'] section, some scores are switched on and off for different pools.
-To have it working properly, the two config files: [u'Weight file for fragment picking'] and [u'Quota.def file'] must contain matching string identifiers.
+As it has been mentioned in [Quota score](#Quota-score) section, some scores are switched on and off for different pools.
+To have it working properly, the two config files: [Weight file for fragment picking](#Weight-file-for-fragment-picking) and [Quota.def file](#Quota.def-file) must contain matching string identifiers.
 Although the above examples use the predictors' names (psipred, porter and sam) for this purpose, one can use any arbitrary strings.
 The only limitation is that the three :

 -   secondary prediction name given in a weight file
 -   quota pool name, given in Quota.def file